blakethomas12/Beav-Guesser/Reports/Week 8 Report.md

 - ### Kevin N
   **Progress and Issues**
-  1) Helping create the 5-round loop logic for the game
-  2) Seeing what front and backend features need to connect like submitting score.
+  1) Finishing up project proposal document with professor feedback
+  2) Create a update profile button

   **Goals From Last Week**
-  1) Implement a loop for the 5 rounds for each game

-  **Goals For Next Week**
   1) Finish the loop implementation
   2) Work on touching up backend

+  **Goals For Next Week**
+  1) Work on touching up backend
+  2) Create update profile for the user be able to update username and password

 - ### Sam
   **Progress and Issues**